cy6581/exportGSheet/README.md

 **Features**
 - Export a **single active spreadsheet** as PDF with one click.
 - Export either the full sheet or a highlighted range.
 - Exports formula-calculated cells as display values to avoid #REF errors.
+Leaves formatting intact.
 - Creates new button on the UI menu row called 'Save to PDF', with options.